asanchez116/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview of the Analysis
-The purpose of this analysis was to determine if bias exists trowards favorable reviews based on whether reviewers were paid (Vine members) or not in the selected dataset.
+The purpose of this analysis was to determine if bias exists towards favorable reviews based on whether reviewers were paid (Vine members) or not in the selected dataset.

 ## Results